MRes Artificial Intelligence and Machine Learning

 Before you apply for this programme, you need to decide on a research area and ideally on a supervisor you would like to work with.
 Please visit our Projects page further below which is intended to help you identify a supervisor or a project.
 However, you need to submit a formal application to the Imperial College application system first before contacting a prospective supervisor.

 Your research interest and/or supervisor choice should be explained in your personal (motivation) statement.
 You must list at least one project or supervisor in your personal statement when you apply.
-If you have more than one choice, please include information on the order of your preference(s).
+If you have more than one choice, please include information on supervisors in your personal statement in the order of your preference(s).

 Please ensure that your application is complete; only complete applications will be passed on for review.
 This means that we should ideally be in receipt of both references your transcript of results, CV and personal (motivation) statement before we can begin to view and assess an application.
 We strongly recommend that you track whether their references have been sent and be pro-active in chasing their referees if necessary.